osjoberg/Upgrader/README.md

 You can also view the package page on [Nuget](https://www.nuget.org/packages/Upgrader/).

 ## Example usage
 This example will intialize Upgader with one upgrade step named "CreateCustomerTable".
 When PerformUpgrade is invoked, Upgrader will check if the step have been executed previously.
 If the step have not been executed previously before, it will be executed and its execution is tracked.
 Tracking of which steps that have been executed is stored in the database, in a table called "ExecutedSteps".
-Typically you use Upgrader on application startup or in an installer.

 ```csharp
 // TODO: Insert real connection string here.